MeV Sterile Neutrino in light of the Cabibbo-Angle Anomaly: Constraints of MeV sterile neutrino

 \subsection{Meson decay bounds}

 The sterile neutrino bounds from meson leptonic decays have been discussed in Ref.~\cite{Shrock:1980ct}.
 Within the SM, $\pi^+ \to e^+ \nu$ decay is helicity-suppressed by the electron mass ($m_e^2/m_{\pi^+}^2$).
 On the other hand, when the sterile neutrino is heavier than the electron, the branching ratio is significantly modified.
-Strong constraints come from the $e$-$\mu$ universality measurements in the two-body leptonic decays of $\pi^+$ and $K^+$ \cite{Shrock:1980ct,Bryman:1983cja,Britton:1992pg,Britton:1992xv},
+Strong constraints come from the $e$-$\mu$ universality measurements in the two-body leptonic decays of $\pi^+$ and $K^+$ \cite{Shrock:1980ct,Bryman:1983cja,Britton:1992pg,Britton:1992xv,Abada:2012mc,Abada:2013aba},

 In Fig.~\ref{fig:neutrinofit}, the areas above the green dashed lines are excluded by the latest analysis of $R_{e/\mu}^{\pi}$ at the PiENu experiment \cite{PiENu:2015seu,Bryman:2019ssi,Bryman:2019bjg} (the bound from $R_{e/\mu}^{K}$ is weaker \cite{NA62:2012lny}).
-In the minimal scenario of the sterile neutrino with the mass and mixing to the weak interaction, this bound excludes the significant part of the favored parameter space for the CAA.
+In the minimal scenario of the sterile neutrino with the mass and mixing to the weak interaction, this bound excludes the significant part of the favored parameter space for the CAA.\footnote{ The introduction of the muon-neutrino mixing ($U_{\mu 4}$) does not ameliorate the situation.
+It is because the effect to $R_{e/\mu}^{M}$ from $U_{e4}^2$ is chirality enhanced by a factor of $m_{\nu 4}^2/m_e^2$.
+In contrast, the effect from $U_{\mu 4}^2$ is diminished, being suppressed by $m_{\nu 4}^2/m_M^2$ for $M=\pi,\,K$~\cite{Bryman:2019bjg}.}

 However, if there are some higher dimensional operators that contain the sterile neutrino and induce $\pi^+\to e^+ \nu_{4}$, they can reduce $\pi^+\to e^+ \nu_{4}$ while keeping the nuclear and neutron $\beta$ decay unaffected.
 This is because the SM-like amplitude of the pion decay is actually suppressed by the lepton mass, so its electron mode is sensitive to new physics contributions.
 Even with new physics of $\mathcal{O}(10)$\,TeV scale, the $R_{e/\mu}^{\pi}$ bound can be easily compensated by small modification due to the higher dimensional operators.